DalekCraft2/Shimeji-Desktop/README.md

 1. Create an `img/Batman` folder.
 2. You must have an image set that mimics the contents of `img/Shimeji`.
-Create and put new versions of `shime1.png` - `shime46.png` (with Batman images of course) in the `img/Batman` folder.
+Create and put new versions of `shime1.png` - `shime46.png` (with Batman images, of course) in the `img/Batman` folder.
 The filenames must be the same as the `img/Shimeji` files.
 Refer to `img/Shimeji` for the proper character positions.
 3. Start Shimeji-ee.
 Now Shimeji and Batman will drop.
-Right click Batman to perform Batman specific options.
-Adding "Call Shimeji" from the tray icon will randomly create add either Shimeji or Batman.
+Right-click Batman to perform Batman specific options.
+Pressing "Call Shimeji" in the tray icon menu will randomly create and add either Shimeji or Batman.

 When Shimeji-ee starts, one Shimeji for every image set in the `img` folder will be created.
 If you have too many image sets, a lot of your computer's memory will be used... so be careful.
-Shimeji-ee can eat up to 60% of your system's free memory.

 Shimeji-ee will ignore all the image sets that are in the `img/unused` folder, so you can hide image sets in there.
 There is also a tool, Image Set Chooser, that will let you select image sets at run time.
 It remembers previous options via the `conf/settings.properties` file.
 Don't choose too many at once.

 For more information, read through the configuration files in `conf/`.
-Most options are somewhat complicated, but it's not too hard to limit the total number of Shimeji or to turn off certain behaviors (hint: set frequency to 0.)
+Most options are somewhat complicated, but it's not too hard to limit the total number of Shimeji or to turn off certain behaviors (hint: set frequency to 0).

 ## Advanced Configuration